SiLVR: Scalable Lidar-Visual Radiance Field Reconstruction with Uncertainty Quantification: Method

 While the second term in the Hessian from \eqref{eq:hessian} is usually intractable, it can be approximated by the Fisher information matrix~\cite{amari1998natural}:

 where $\mathbf{J}=\nabla_\theta \log p(y_n | f_\theta(x_n))|_{\hat{\theta}} = -\nabla_\theta \ell(x_n, y_n; \theta)$ is the Jacobian matrix of the NeRF model.

-Since the Fisher information matrix is still expensive to compute, we can make a further assumption that each parameter (perturbation field) is independent of each other, and use a diagonal approximation to the Hessian:
+Since the Fisher information matrix is still expensive to compute, we can make a further assumption that each parameter (perturbation field) is independent of the others, and use a diagonal approximation to the Hessian:

 This means that for the Hessian matrix, its diagonal elements $H_{ii}$ can be computed as